Powerlearnproject/se-day1-assignment-chikwendusylvester/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+- Software Developer: Responsible for writing code and implementing software solutions.
+- Quality Assurance Engineer: Ensures software quality by designing and executing test plans.
+- Project Manager: Oversees the planning, execution, and delivery of software projects.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

+**An integrated development environment or IDE** is a software platform that facilitates the creation of other software applications by providing a space to write, compile, and debug code, sometimes with value-adding tools that reduce development efforts.
+Text editors, code libraries, software for tracking bugs, compilers, and testing platforms are some of the most prevalent development tools.

+1. Accelerates development and delivery
+Without an IDE interface, programmers must configure numerous development tools individually.
+By combining an IDE, developers may access the identical list of capabilities in one location, eliminating the need to often transfer between tools.

+2. Encourages standardization
+A group of software developers and DevOps engineers will stick to a standardized method of operations by working within the same development environment.
+If the integrated development environment (IDE) provides preset templates or if code libraries are shared across multiple individuals or teams working on the same project, one may enforce standards further.

+3. Improves code accuracy
+Instead of working like a code editor, the IDE will do additional checks to guarantee that the code is error-free and enable users to compile the code so that they may execute it instantly.
+Whether one is a language-specific developer or not, this may save time and reduce the number of intermediary stages in any process.

+4. Integration opportunities, thanks to the cloud Cloud-based IDEs may interface with several open-source management solutions through plugins and application programming interfaces (APIs).
+Numerous open-source code management systems are often compatible with cloud-based IDEs.
+GitHub is a cloud-based code-sharing and version control application that enables users to build their workflows.
+Bitbucket is an additional code collaboration platform that many developers use in their tech stack; it connects with developers’ preferred cloud IDEs and provides users with limitless private repositories.
+It is versatile because it can import across CodePlex, Git, and Google Code.

+**Version Control Software** is also called **Source Code Management tools or Revision Control System.** The purpose of version control is to maintain track of the changes made in software development projects and to enable collaboration on these projects.
+The PHP, Laravel, or other developers can work together on code through branches and separate their tasks from one another.
+Version control systems allow for several branches based on collaboration level.
+Each branch maintains individuality by keeping the changed code in its particular branch(s).
+Moreover, developers can modify the code as they see fit, view the history of changes, find and use the previous version(s), and manage changes as needed.

+Version Control Software is very vital when more than one person is working and has access to the source code.
+VCS offers various advantages including simplifying the development process, managing code for several projects, and keeping track of all changes throughout the project.

+In version control, all the changes are saved in a repository, so if the developers make a mistake, they can undo it.
+They can also compare the new code with a previous version(s) if needed, in order to resolve any issues.

+#5 Apache Subversion
+#4 PerForce
+#3 Beanstalk
+#2 GitLab
+#1 GitHub

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.